brasov2de/PCFTraining/3_DatasetPCF/Assets/Lab3.1.md

 Now choose the HappynatorGrid
 ![alt text](Images/image-9.png)

-The next flyout will us to choose the column for property-set.
+The next flyout will allow us to choose the column for property-set.
 Choose the "IsHappy" column.

 ![alt text](Images/image-10.png)

 Allow the view switcher for all views,  the search box, and the number of rows according to the screenshot below:
 ![alt text](Images/image-11.png)

 Click on **Save and Publish**.
 Check the form for a PCFTrainig record
 ![alt text](Images/image-13.png)

-Notice that the standard View switcher, Commands, and Search box.
+Notice that the standard View switcher, Commands, and Search box are available.

 The control would show all columns.
 You can add more columns to the view, and see the results.

 ## 3.1.2 Add the PCF to a Custom Page